 Students who choose adolescence education will normally major in the subject area most closely related to the field they will teach.
-Certification in biology, chemistry, English, history, mathematics, physics, social studies, and Spanish is available.
+Certification in biology, chemistry, English, history, mathematics, physics, and social studies is available.

 Students may begin taking education courses in the first semester of their first year at Wells.
 Our first course, "Teaching in a Diverse Society," offers students the opportunity to spend a day in a K-12 classroom shadowing and interviewing a teacher to get a sense of what life is like "in the trenches."
 Students go on to take courses in areas such as inclusive education, literacy, classroom management, and multicultural education.
 As students move through the program, their field experiences grow more intensive and they are given multiple opportunities to work directly with students in grades 7-12.
 Wells education students work closely with our highly qualified education faculty throughout their time on campus in order to make sure that each student gets the most out of her/his time in the education program.